 - In the Projects section, click Create Project.

-- In the Create Project dialog box, set the parameters.
-The following table describes the required parameters.
+- In the Create Project panel, set the required parameters.
+The following table describes the parameters.

 You can use the default values for other parameters.

 Parameter Description Project Name The name of the project.
 The name must be unique in a region and cannot be modified after the project is created.
 Region The data center of the project.
 We recommend that you select the region where the ECS instance resides.
 Then, you can use the internal network of Alibaba Cloud to accelerate log collection.